karamarnell/developers/app/docs/0.2.x/territory_language_information.md

 # Securing the Admin API

-Kong's Admin API provides a RESTful interface for administration and configuration of APIs, plugins, consumers, and credentials.
-Because this API allows full control of Kong, it is important to secure this API against unwanted access.
+Qordoba's Admin API provides a RESTful interface for administration and configuration of APIs, plugins, consumers, and credentials.
+Because this API allows full control of Qordoba, it is important to secure this API against unwanted access.
 This document describes a few possible approaches to securing the Admin API.